MichealRollins-Green/Driver-ASE/README.md

 Make sure you have these perl modules installed before you run these scripts.

-####In order to install these modules, you will need to use cpan.
+####In order to install these modules, you will need to use cpan or any other utility that installs perl modules.

-If cpan is not installed, you will need to install it as well.
+If you are using cpan and it is not installed, install it and run it.

 Before installing these modules, it is a good idea to check if they are not already installed: